Philodendron elegans (Finger-leaf Philodendron) Indoor Care, Propagation, Problems and Solutions

 Finger-leaf Philodendron is an excellent addition to any plant collection.
 You may acquire the plant from Etsy (Link to Etsy).

-Philodendron elegans (Finger-leaf Philodendron) blossoms in medium to bright indirect light (filtered light), average warmth of 16-280C, humidity of 60-70% and moderately moist, fertile, well-drained, all purpose potting soils coupled with monthly feeding during the growing season.
+Caring for Philodendron elegans indoors involves giving it medium to bright indirect light (filtered light), average warmth of 16-280C, humidity of 60-70% and moderately moist, fertile, well-drained soils coupled with monthly feeding during the growing season.

 Philodendron elegans, Finger-leaf Philodendron

-Water Philodendron elegans liberally during the growing season while allowing the top 2-3 inches of soil to dry out between waterings.
+Water your Philodendron elegans liberally in spring and summer while allowing the top 2-3 inches of soil to dry out between waterings.
+Keep the soil moderately moist but never soggy to prevent yellowing of leaves.

-To avoid soggy soil, ensure that the pot has a drainage hole.
-Soggy soil can lead to root-rot and eventual loss of the plant.
+To stay away from soggy soil, use a pot that has a drainage hole and well-draining soil.
+Soggy soil can lead to root-rot and death of the plant.

 Light Requirements